Mini Tower One / Brooklyn

 Private Client

-2023 (in construction) / 3,500 sq. ft.
+2023 / 3,500 sq. ft.

 Living in Mini Tower One connects residents to their urban nature, using indoor and outdoor comfort features.
 An indoor tree provides air filtration and cooler temperatures, while radiant outdoor heating extends the use of the indoor terrace.
 An air curtain allows the sunroom to be open to the outdoors while maintaining interior environments.
 The roof terrace includes an edible garden that promotes wellbeing and creates an area for entertaining.